 Six Reasons Why Sugar is Bad

 - Added sugar has no nutrients.
 Essentially it is a lot of calories with no benefit for the body.
-These empty calories have no essential fats, no vitamins or minerals and no proteins, just energy.
-According to Authority Nutrition, eating 10-20% of one’s daily calories in sugar can lead to major nutrient deficiencies overtime.
+These empty calories have no essential fats, vitamins or minerals, proteins, or energy.
+According to Authority Nutrition, eating 10-20% of one’s daily calories in sugar can lead to major nutrient deficiencies over time.

-- It’s also no surprise that sugar is bad for the teeth as it leaves bad bacteria in the mouth leading to tooth decay.
+- Sugar is bad for teeth as it leaves bad bacteria in the mouth, causing tooth decay.

 - Extra sugar means more fructose, which leads to one’s liver overworking.
-This can lead to non-alcoholic fatty liver disease (as mentioned before).
+This can cause non-alcoholic fatty liver disease.

-- Sugar leads to insulin resistance, which is the beginning stage toward a metabolic syndrome or diabetes.
-Yes insulin is important to the body as it allows blood sugar to enter cells from the bloodstream and tells them where to go.
-However, having too much glucose is highly toxic and can lead to complications of diabetes such as blindness.
+- Sugar leads to insulin resistance, the beginning stage of a metabolic syndrome or diabetes.
+Yes, insulin is important to the body as it allows blood sugar to enter cells from the bloodstream and tells them where to go.
+However, having too much glucose is highly toxic and can lead to complications of diabetes, such as blindness.

-- Too much glucose can lead to insulin resistance ultimately leading to Type II Diabetes.
+- Too much glucose can lead to insulin resistance, leading to Type II Diabetes.
 When the cells become resistant, the pancreas cells make more insulin.
 This leads to elevated blood sugar in the body leading to Type II Diabetes.

-- Sugar may lead to cancer.
-Cancer is characterized by growth and multiplication of cells.
+- Sugar may cause cancer.
+Cancer is characterized by the growth and multiplication of cells.
 While insulin is the key hormone in this type of growth in the body, there is no real proof that it causes the deadly disease.
-Many scientists have believed that having constantly elevated glucose levels in the body can lead to cancer.
-Also the metabolic problems associated with excess sugar and inflammation is also precursors to cancer.
+Many scientists believe that having constantly elevated glucose levels in the body can lead to cancer.
+Also, the metabolic problems associated with excess sugar and inflammation are precursors to cancer.

 Changes You Should Make Today to Your Diet

-Cook your own meals from unprocessed foods to keep sugar levels at bay.
+- Cook your own meals from unprocessed foods to keep sugar levels at bay.
 Avoid pre-packaged dinners as much as possible.
 Buy foods with more fiber.
-For instance, make sure you’re buying whole wheat breads that are actually whole wheat.
+For instance, make sure you’re buying whole wheat bread that is whole wheat.